OSCE Minsk Group

 The OSCE Minsk Group was created in 1992 by the Conference on Security and Cooperation in Europe (CSCE), now Organization for Security and Co-operation in Europe (OSCE), to encourage a peaceful, negotiated resolution to the conflict between Azerbaijan and Armenia over Nagorno-Karabakh.

+The OSCE Minsk Group was formally closed on 1 September 2025 by unanimous decision of the OSCE Ministerial Council, following a joint appeal for its dissolution by Armenia and Azerbaijan.

 Founding and members

-The Helsinki Additional Meeting of the CSCE Council on 24 March 1992, requested the Chairman-in-Office to convene as soon as possible a conference on Nagorno-Karabakh under the auspices of the CSCE to provide an ongoing forum for negotiations towards a peaceful settlement of the crisis on the basis of the principles, commitments and provisions of the CSCE.
-The Conference is to take place in Minsk.
-Although it has not to this date been possible to hold the conference, the so-called Minsk Group spearheads the OSCE effort to find a political solution to this conflict.
+At the Helsinki Additional Meeting of the CSCE Council on 24 March 1992, the Chairman-in-Office was requested to convene, as soon as possible, a conference on Nagorno-Karabakh under the auspices of the CSCE to provide an ongoing forum for negotiations toward a peaceful settlement of the crisis, based on the principles, commitments, and provisions of the CSCE.
+The conference was to take place in Minsk.
+The so-called Minsk Group was supposed to spearhead the OSCE’s efforts to find a political solution to the conflict.

 On 6 December 1994, the Budapest Summit of Heads of State or Government decided to establish a co-chairmanship for the process.
 The Summit participants also expressed their political will to deploy multinational peacekeeping forces as an essential part of the overall settlement of the conflict.

-Implementing the Budapest decision, the Hungarian Chairman-in-Office Marton Krasznai issued on 23 March 1995, the mandate for the Co-Chairmen of the Minsk Process.
+Implementing the Budapest decision, Hungarian Chairman-in-Office Marton Krasznai issued the mandate for the Co-Chairmen of the Minsk Process on 23 March 1995.

-The main objectives of the Minsk Process are as follows:
+The main objectives of the Minsk Process were as follows: